achamuah/edge-ai-suites/metro-ai-suite/smart-parking/docs/user-guide/how-to-deploy-with-helm.md

 ### Deploying without Intel GPU K8S Extension

-If you're deploying a GPU based pipeline (example: with VA-API elements like `vapostproc`, `vah264dec` etc., and/or with `device=GPU` in `gvadetect` in `config.json`) without Intel GPU k8s Extension, ensure to set the below details in the file `helm/values.yaml` appropriately in order to utilize the underlying GPU.
+If you're deploying a GPU based pipeline (example: with VA-API elements like `vapostproc`, `vah264dec` etc., and/or with `device=GPU` in `gvadetect` in `config.json`) without Intel GPU k8s Extension, ensure to set the following details in the file `helm/values.yaml` appropriately in order to utilize the underlying GPU.
 ```sh
 privileged_access_required: true
 ```

 ### Error Logs

-View the container logs using this command.
+View the container logs using the following command:

          kubectl logs -f <pod_name> -n sp